February 28th

 Commentary:

 3. Who wants trouble?
 Everyone tries to avoid coming face to face with trouble.
 But the noble have a different take on it.
 Along with trouble comes a valuable lesson: the lesson of detachment.
-When in trouble, we realize that we have no say in the final verdict and we realize how trivial our attachments are.
+When in trouble, we realize that we have no say in the final verdict and recognize how trivial our attachments are.
 The noble value this and hence welcome trouble with open arms.

-The noble see the brighter side of any aspect of life, when others would normally be unable to.
+The noble see the brighter side of any aspect of life when others would normally be unable to.
 They make the best of any situation and turn it into an opportunity to grow.

 pada vigrahaH: